YMCA: Africa

+Active YMCA organizations exist in Angola, Cameroon, Côte d'Ivoire, Egypt, Ethiopia, Gambia, Ghana, Kenya, Liberia, Madagascar, Nigeria, Senegal, Sierra Leone, South Africa, Tanzania, Togo, Uganda, Zambia, Zimbabwe, and Namibia.
+Associate movements exist in Niger, Rwanda, and South Sudan.
+YMCA organizations are in formation in Malawi.

+Asia

+China

+In 1911, the YMCA appointed J. Howard Crocker to serve as the foreign work secretary to promote physical education based in Shanghai, the headquarters of all YMCA work in China.
+When he first arrived in China, the YMCA had facilities in large cities, but lacked a nationally co-ordinated effort.
+In 1911, he arranged the first school for physical education directors in China.
+With the support of president Yuan Shikai, Crocker toured China to conduct training courses and establish a school for physical education instructors.
+Shanghai subsequently became the first training centre for physical education directors in China.

+Hong Kong

+YMCA Hong Kong was established in 1901, being separated into two separate organizations in 1908, split across linguistic lines: "YMCA of Hong Kong" and "Chinese YMCA of Hong Kong".
+YMCA Hong Kong headquarters has occupied its current location at 22 Salisbury Road, Tsim Sha Tsui since 1922.
+YMCA Hong Kong established the College of Continuing Education in 1996 and YMCA of Hong Kong Christian College in 2003.

 Europe

-United Kingdom and Ireland

-YMCA in the United Kingdom and Ireland consists of three separate National Councils: England & Wales, Ireland, and Scotland.
-YMCAs in Wales joined YMCA England in 2017, leading to England’s National Council being renamed to YMCA England & Wales.

-YMCAs in England and Wales offer supported accommodation for vulnerable and homeless young people, mental health services, youth clubs, sports centres, nursery schools and family support and after school clubs.
-Across England and Wales, YMCA supports more than 18,000 young people with homes each year, and is thus one of the largest providers of safe supported accommodation for young people.
-The vast majority of this accommodation is supported by a range of personal, social and educational services.

-The archive of YMCA England & Wales is housed at the University of Birmingham Special Collections.
-The archive of YMCA Scotland is available at the National Archives of Scotland.

 Germany

-In Germany (as well as Austria and Switzerland) YMCA is called CVJM, which stands for Christlicher Verein junger Menschen (Christian Association of Young People).
-Up until 1985 the organisation was called 'Christlicher Verein Junger Männer' (Christian Association of Young Men), the name change reflected its activities being accessible to men and women.
+In Germany, as in Austria and Switzerland, YMCA is called CVJM, which stands for Christlicher Verein junger Menschen (Christian Association of Young People).
+Up until 1985 the organisation was called 'Christlicher Verein Junger Männer' (Christian Association of Young Men); the name change reflected its activities being accessible to men and women.

 Sweden

-YWCA-YMCA of Sweden (Swedish: KFUK-KFUM Sverige) was established in 1966 following a merger of YMCA of Sweden and the YWCA of Sweden.
-In 2011, the organization decided to use the term KFUM Sverige during promotion where M now stands for människor ("people") instead of män (men) as before.
+YWCA-YMCA of Sweden in Sweden was established in 1966 following a merger of YMCA of Sweden and the YWCA of Sweden.
+In 2011, the organization decided to use the term "KFUM Sverige" during promotion where "M" stands for människor ("people") instead of män (men) as it did previously.
 YWCA-YMCA of Sweden has 40,000 members in 140 local associations.
-Several Swedish YWCA-YMCA associations have been successful in sport.
+Several Swedish YWCA-YMCA associations have been successful in sports.

+United Kingdom and Ireland

+YMCA in the United Kingdom and Ireland consists of three separate National Councils: England and Wales, Ireland, and Scotland.
+When YMCAs in Wales joined YMCA England in 2017, the council was renamed YMCA England and Wales.